ietf-wg-cellar/matroska-specification/notes.md

 This allows storing smaller integer values in the elements.
 The resulting floating-point values of the timestamps are still expressed in nanoseconds.

-When using the default values for `TimestampScale` and `TrackTimestampScale` of "1,000,000" and of "1.0" respectively, one Track Tick represents one millisecond.
+When using the default values of "1,000,000" for `TimestampScale` and "1.0" for `TrackTimestampScale`, one Track Tick represents one millisecond.

 The elements storing values in Track Ticks are: